As more people become eligible to get vaccinated in the region, supply of vaccine remains an issue

 And in Virginia, Gov. Ralph Northam (D) acknowledged that technical problems skewed data reporting, raising questions about whether there were unused or missing vaccine doses.

 Hospitals and health departments don’t know how many doses they’ll receive from week to week, making it impossible to open new clinics.
-Some hospital chief executives and elected officials say they worry there won’t enough shots to administer second doses in the two-shot regimen, let alone to all the people in the eligible groups.
+Some hospital chief executives and elected officials say they worry there won’t be enough shots to administer second doses in the two-shot regimen, let alone to all the people in the eligible groups.

 State officials say they are hopeful the Biden administration will find a way to ramp up production of Moderna and Pfizer vaccine doses and approve new vaccines from AstraZeneca and Johnson & Johnson, but that could take months.

-Note: Correction: This article has been updated to correct the name of Thalia Assuras.